lemlac/mulem/docs/reference.md

 |  `T!`, `x!`    | Exclamation        | Unwraps a exclamation; propagates error to nearest `try`. |
 |  `T^`, `x^`    | Pointer            | Dereference a pointer.                                    |
 |  `@T`, `@x`    | Reference          | Get a reference to a place in memory.                     |

+`=` and `::` are not simple operators like in other languages.
+They are full expressions that must be on their own line and not inside brackets or other expressions.
+The notation on the left is not a simple expression but special declaration notation.
+That's why destructuring uses product type marker `*` because the left of the `=` is in a different context.
+Likewise, subsets use `<=` in their declaration because the left of the `::` sign is also in a different context than expressions.

 [TOC](#table-of-contents)